 A little bit of clarity.

 A chance to write, or dance or think.
 A moment to make sense of my chaos.
-I need time to wade through the noise in my head, to wade through my muddy thoughts.
+I need time to wade through the noise in my head.
+Time to think without interruption.

 A little bit of honesty.